 Further reading Data Archiving 101: Methods and Storage to Use

 Create a separate backup plan with a different schedule for each type of data.
 For instance, for hot data, your clients may be able to afford to lose one day’s worth of users’ work.
 In that case, the data should be backed up every day.
 But you might not need to back up system files and application configurations as often, so you would create a separate backup plan for that data -- for example, once per week.
 This way, your backups of the hot data will take less time and consume less storage than they would if you attempt to back up all of your data every day.

 If you use the cloud for backup storage, use the cloud storage tier that corresponds to the data classifications above.
 Following these backup recommendations will help you control costs while guaranteeing the appropriate level of access to different types of backup data.

 A full backup is a straight copy of an entire dataset.
 Thus, it is the most reliable type of backup.
 However, running a full backup every time you do a backup is inefficient, since full backups require more storage space and time to complete than other backup types.

-In many cases it makes sense to back up only data that has been created or altered since the most recent backup.
-That’s what an incremental backup does, uploading only the changed files to a backup storage.
+In many cases, it makes sense to back up only data that has been created or altered since the most recent backup.
+That’s what an incremental backup does, uploading only the changed files to backup storage.
 Block-level backup uploads only the changed parts of a file, which makes it effective on large and constantly changing files.